 I tried to explain the word to my class and the best thing I could come up with in Mongolian was "Baych bain, givch bayartai bain."
-Which is a horrible translation, but my students understood what I was trying saying, “It's like waiting, but still being happy."
+Which is a horrible translation, but my students understood what I was trying to say, “It's like waiting, but still being happy."

 I thought about it after class that day, and everyday since then I have loved that definition more and more.
 Mongolians are very patient people, probably the most patient people I have ever met.
 It's like they are born patient!